 - you feel it may cause harm to the patient.
 Giving bad news is an insufficient reason for withholding a copy of the letter.

 - If you post the copy of the referral letter to the patient:

-- check where they would like it to be sent, and
+- find out where they would like it to be sent

-- use the patient’s full name in the address and check with them if they share the same name as someone else at that address, to avoid confusion with other family members.
+- use the patient’s full name in the address and check with them if they share the same name as someone else at that address, and how to avoid confusion with other family members.

 - When you send a referral, make sure it is sent by a secure method or the patient has given consent for it to be sent by an alternative method.

 Recording the referral

 - You should keep copies of all referral letters and a note of the discussions held with the patient, including the advice you gave.

 281 National Institute for Health and Care Excellence Quality Standard 180 (Feb 2019) [Accessed 20 Nov 2020].

 282 Scottish Intercollegiate Guidelines Network (2015) Glaucoma referral and safe discharge [Accessed 20 Nov 2020]